No Rub, no Cone: The Keratoconus Conjecture.

 A mixture of these factors, like the displacement of ground substance from the corneal apex, may explain the central thinning Which is not involved in typical warping but is instead a constant finding in keratoconic corneas.

-When a mechanical stress is removed from a viscoelastic material, there is an instantaneous recovery of the elastic deformation, followed by slow recovery of the viscous creep.
-One must realize that corneal tissue itself is viscoelastic: and all the mechanisms evoked previously, all of which have been admirably detailed by the work of McMonnies (24), may therefore alter the viscoelastic properties of the cornea.
+When a mechanical stress is removed from a viscoelastic material, there is an instantaneous recovery of the elastic deformation, followed by a slow recovery of the viscous creep.
+One must realize that corneal tissue itself is viscoelastic: and all the mechanisms evoked previously, all of which have been admirably detailed by the work of McMonnies (24), may, therefore, alter the viscoelastic properties of the cornea.
 Abnormal rubbing with longer duration and/or Greater force and/or Greater frequency may involve Permanent central buckling of the corneal tissue with compensatory peripheral flattening.
 Rubbing related temperature spikes may also upregulate further collagenase activity and alter the ground substance viscosity.

 These combined effects facilitate the bending response of the cornea to rubbing mediated IOP distending stress via a reduction in its shear modulus (25) And the changes in extracellular matrix (24).